The ADDitude Store

 - How to plan, shop for, and cook meals — even when ADHD gets in the way

-- Why ADHD may make it harder for you to lose weight — and how you can fight back.
+- Why ADHD may make it harder for you to lose weight — and how you can fight back

 Whether you’re looking to supplement a medication plan, or use diet as a stand-alone treatment, this in-depth eBook contains the critical information you need to know for managing your ADHD with food and vitamins.

-SIX-PART GUIDE TO HEALTHY EATING
+NINE-PART GUIDE TO HEALTHY EATING

-This Diet & Nutrition guide will help you choose the best foods and eliminate the ones that might be exacerbating tough ADHD symptoms.
+This Diet & Nutrition Guide will help you choose the best foods and eliminate the ones that might be exacerbating tough ADHD symptoms.
 Chapters include:

 - WHAT NOT TO EAT Does sugar really cause “brain fog”?
 Should you cut out food dyes?
 What about dairy?
 Identifying your unique dietary triggers, and learning how to eliminate them from the foods you eat, may help with symptom control.